 The Company has entered into a liability insurance agreement for executive officers, etc. with an insurance company as stipulated in Article 430-3, paragraph 1 of the Companies Act, under which all Members of the Board, Audit & Supervisory Board Members, and Executive Officers are the insured.
-Under the terms of this insurance, litigation expenses and compensation for damages arising from legal action against the policyholders by third parties, shareholders or companies shall be supplemented.
+Under the terms of this insurance agreement, litigation expenses and compensation for damages arising from legal action against the insured by third parties, shareholders or companies shall be supplemented, and a premium for the insurance agreement is fully borne by the Company.
 Note that any damages, etc., incurred by the insured in association with his/her criminal act or violation of laws and regulations while he/she is aware of that are not subject to the coverage; as such, a measure is taken to ensure/maintain the appropriateness in the execution of duties by the insured.